 Trolling motor battery

-Trolling motor battery is specially designed for trolling boat motor battery.
+Trolling motor battery is specially designed for trolling boat motor batteries.
 The purpose behind them is to provide power for longer periods while slowly trawling through fishing areas.
-The number of lithium battery you need depends on your trawler motor voltage.
-Maxworld Power offers 12V and 24V lithium battery.
+The number of lithium batteries you need depends on your trawler motor voltage.
+Maxworld Power offers 12V and 24V lithium batteries.
 If you have a 12V trawl motor, you can choose from a variety of 12V lithium battery options.
 If you have a 24V trawler motor, you can use 2 12V batteries in series or use a single 24V battery.
-Maxworld Power offers a wide selection of 12V lithium battery.
+Maxworld Power offers a wide selection of 12V lithium batteries.

 How to charge a Marine battery

-When lithium boat batteries are compared with lead-acid batteries, lithium battery can be charged at a higher current and more efficiently.
+When lithium boat batteries are compared with lead-acid batteries, lithium batteries can be charged at a higher current and more efficiently.
 This means they can recharge their battery faster.
-Lithium-ion battery has other advantages: they do not need to be recharged if they are partially discharged.
+The lithium-ion battery has other advantages: they do not need to be recharged if they are partially discharged.
 Unlike lead-acid batteries, lead-acid batteries sulfate when partially charged, which greatly reduces performance and life.

 We recommend using multiple sets of boat battery chargers so that each 12V battery can be charged separately to ensure they are balanced and fully charged.
 Ideally, use a charger with a lithium charging profile, but most AGM charging profiles will work fine.
 Two of our recommended chargers include the NOCO and Dual Pro chargers.